 Jean is a Licensed Hydrogeologist with more than 30 years’ experience as an environmental and groundwater professional in Alaska, Washington, and internationally.
 She has worked in private industry, consulting, government, and non-profits, with water management and conservation, water supply and wells, permitting, contaminated sites, and emergency response.
 Jean is an avid gardener, skier and hiker.

 Position #1 - Upper Methow

 Greg Knott has 27 years of experience with the U.S. Forest Service.
-Following that employment, he served 8 years as the Methow Subbasin Liaison for the Bureau of Reclamation.
-During that tenure, over over 50 restoration projects were implemented while he managed Reclamation's ESA-listed species
+He then served 8 years as the Methow Sub-basin Liaison for the Bureau of Reclamation.
+During that time, over 50 restoration projects were implemented while he managed Reclamation's ESA-listed species.

 Position #2 - At Large